D-MODD: A Diffusion Model of Opinion Dynamics Derived from Online Data: Introduction

-Online social networks constitute a primary arena of opinion formation, where robust collective patterns such as consensus, polarization, and echo chambers emerge from repeated local interactions, despite the complexity of human psychology and algorithmic mediation \cite{peralta2022opiniondynamicssocialnetworks,Sasahara_2020}.
-Opinion-dynamics models have proven powerful theoretical tools to elucidate the mechanisms driving polarization; however, a direct empirical identification of the stochastic laws governing individual opinion updates, capable of linking microscopic behavior to macroscopic outcomes, has remained an outstanding challenge.

-Classical models such as the DeGroot framework \citep{degroot_reaching_1974}, the Friedkin--Johnsen model \citep{friedkin_social_1990}, bounded-confidence models \citep{deffuant_mixing_2000,hegselmann2002}, and physics-inspired voter and Ising models \citep{holley_ergodic_1975,ising_beitrag_1925} offer stylized theoretical mechanisms for consensus formation, polarization, and fragmentation.
-While these models have generated extensive insight, few of them are calibrated against real behavioral time series \cite{Liu_2023,Sasahara_2020,chavalarias_can_2024,Vendeville_2025}.
+Online social networks constitute a primary arena of opinion formation, where robust collective patterns such as consensus, polarization, and echo chambers emerge from repeated local interactions, despite the complexity of human psychology and algorithmic mediation ~\cite{peralta2022opiniondynamicssocialnetworks,Sasahara_2020}.
+Opinion dynamics models have proven powerful theoretical tools to elucidate the mechanisms driving those phenomena.
+Classical Models such as the DeGroot framework ~\citep{degroot_reaching_1974}, the Friedkin-Johnsen model ~\citep{friedkin_social_1990}, bounded confidence models ~\citep{deffuant_mixing_2000,hegselmann2002}, and physics inspired voter and Ising models ~\citep{holley_ergodic_1975,ising_beitrag_1925} offer theoretical mechanisms for consensus formation, polarization, and fragmentation.

+Although these models have significantly deepened our understanding of opinion dynamics, few have been calibrated using time series of real world behavior ~\cite{Liu_2023,Sasahara_2020, chavalarias_can_2024, Vendeville_2025}.
+Furthermore, most models rely on agent based simulations, which, although they succeed in reproducing certain emergent collective behaviors, fail to identify the stochastic laws that govern them.
+There remains a need to link microscopic behaviors to macroscopic outcomes through an analytical conceptualization.

 In the age of large-scale social platforms, abundant behavioral traces are available, yet tracking how individual opinions evolve over time remains challenging.
-Most empirical studies rely on survey snapshots or aggregate sentiment measures, which provide static or coarse-grained views of public opinion \cite{douven_mis2021,Vendeville_2025}.
+Most empirical studies rely on survey snapshots or aggregate sentiment measures, which provide static or coarse-grained views of public opinion ~\cite{douven_mis2021,Vendeville_2025}.
 Even when digital traces are available, connecting them to a continuous opinion variable suitable for dynamical analysis is non-trivial.
-Prior work has typically inferred polarization from network structure, clustering, or sentiment classification,\cite{Conover2011,Barbera2015,Bail2018} but has not recovered user-level opinion trajectories with sufficient temporal resolution to identify underlying dynamical laws.
+Prior work has typically inferred polarization from network structure, clustering, or sentiment classification ~\cite{Conover2011,Barbera2015,Bail2018} but has not recovered user level opinion trajectories with sufficient temporal resolution to identify underlying dynamical laws.